 The City Council continues to focus on carrying out its Strategic Action Plan and the related goals, projects, and programs.
 Economic development is guided by the City's Prosperity 2021 plan, which is integrated within the Strategic Action Plan.
 This plan takes an inside out approach, by strengthening our existing neighborhoods and commercial areas.
-This past fiscal year, the City's taxable value appreciated 5%.
-As all major economic indicators are now trending in a positive direction, we expect the local economy to continue to improve and have a positive impact on City revenue sources.
+This past fiscal year, the City's taxable value appreciated 6%.
+As all major economic indicators are now trending in a positive direction, we expect the local economy's improvement to accelerate in the coming year and have a positive impact on City revenue sources.